rushlet/rushlet/README.md

 * If you want to talk about usage data & istats, I'm your person (it's probably the detective thing again).

 ### What makes me grumpy?
-* People interrupting my conversations with others to 'ask a quick question' - what you have to say is no more or less important than the person I am talking to.
+* People interrupting my conversations to 'ask a quick question' - what you have to say is no more or less important than the person I am talking to.
 Slack me, wait, or come back when I am free.
 * Wet shoes
 * Being tired and hungry (I may not always realise this is the cause of my grumpiness)
 * Tiny pockets in women's jeans